jamesdiacono/Replete/README.md

 - _repl.js_: A module exporting the constructor for the generic REPL.
 This is the heart of Replete.

-- _node_resolve.js_: A module exporting a function that resolve an import specifier to a file in a "node_modules" directory.
+- _node_resolve.js_: A module exporting a function that resolves an import specifier to a file in a "node_modules" directory.

 - _webl/_: A directory containing source code for the WEBL, used by the browser REPL.
 The WEBL is a standalone tool for remotely evaluating source code in the browser.
 See webl/README.md.